Medicines for breathlessness

-A number of different medicines can be used to relieve breathlessness.
+There are a number of different medicines that can be used to relieve breathlessness.
 You can discuss this with your GP or a doctor or nurse at the hospital.

 Painkillers can sometimes be used to help relieve breathlessness.
 For example, the painkiller morphine can be given in tablet or liquid form, or by injection under the skin.
-Other types of painkillers can also help to relieve breathlessness.

-Sedative drugs can help to relieve any anxiety and panic that breathlessness can cause.
+Sedative drugs can help to relieve anxiety and panic, which some people experience because of their breathlessness.

 Bronchodilator drugs widen the air passages and increase airflow.
-These medicines can be given as tablets or as an inhaler.
-They can also be given through a specialised mask called a nebuliser, which delivers the liquid drug as a fine mist, so you can breathe it deep into your lungs.
+These medicines can be given in tablet form or through an inhaler.
+They can also be given through a nebuliser.
+A nebuliser is a small machine that turns the liquid drug into a fine mist, so you can breathe it deep into your lungs.
 A tube connects the machine to a face mask.
 You breathe through the mask to inhale the drug.

 Sterile salt water (saline) can be given through a nebuliser to loosen sticky phlegm.